 Where To Visit At Each Port on Your Baltic Sea Cruise

 This past September, my family and I took a Baltic Sea cruise round-trip from Copenhagen.
 We first started in Oslo, headed to Gothenberg, Warnemünde (Berlin), Tallinn, St. Petersburg, Helsinki, and Nynashamn (Stockholm) on the Regal Princess.
-We spent hours upon hours reviewing all of the best things to do in each city and tried to navigate exactly how we could fit everything into the alloted hours we had at each port.
-Ultimately, not everything goes as planned as weather, transportation, and severely infected mosquito bites can alter your day.
-However, here is my outline for each port city that you may encounter on your Baltic Sea cruise to help determine what sights to see!
+We spent hours upon hours reviewing all of the best things to do in each city and tried to navigate exactly how we could fit everything into the alloted time we had at each port.
+While we were ultimately extremely successful in our research and planning, it is important to note that not everything goes as planned as weather, transportation, and severely infected mosquito bites can alter your day.
+However, doing the research prior will have an enormously positive impact on your trip.
+So…here are my Baltic Cruise port guides–an outline for each port city that you may encounter on your Baltic Sea cruise to help you determine exactly what sights to see!

 Travel tip: Purchasing a Rick Steve’s Northern European Ports guide book is a must for your trip.
 At each port, rip out the pages for your current city.
 That way, you won’t have to carry around a heavy book all day but you will still have restaurant recommendations, transportation tips, etc. accessible if you have no internet.
 Props to my mom for reading that somewhere and implementing on our trip.